 What will be the consequences if logging proceeds?

 Industrial logging is common in coastal BC, so it is not difficult to understand the potential impacts of this scale of logging on Bowen.
-Impacts will be greatlamplified because we are a small island with a myriad of land uses and environmental values that are not compatible with industrial logging.
+Impacts would be greatly amplified because we are a small island with a myriad of land uses and environmental values that are not compatible with industrial logging.
 Many come to mind.

 - Any logging, and even the best logging, heavily damages the ecological functions of the cut forests.
 Wildlife habitat is lost.
 Recreational values can be compromised, or badly damaged.
 Road building intercepts natural runoff, focuses flow, increases erosion, and can lead to siltation in streams that affects water quality.
 Drinking water quality and stream habitat for fish and invertebrates can be damaged.